 If the problem persists even after the reset, it’s most likely that NO_PAGES_AVAILABLE error is caused by a faulty hardware.

-Solution 4 – Check your hardware
+9. Check your hardware

-If you installed any new hardware before the NO_PAGES_AVAILABLE error started appearing, be sure to remove it or replace it and check if the problem is resolved.
+If you installed any new hardware before the NO PAGES AVAILABLE error started appearing, be sure to remove it or replace it and check if the problem is resolved.

 Most common cause for BSoD errors is your RAM, and in order to check your RAM you’ll have to test RAM modules one by one.

 If your RAM is working without any problems, your motherboard, hard drive or any other hardware component might be causing this problem.

-NO_PAGES_AVAILABLE error can be problematic, and this error is often caused by a faulty RAM module, but before you replace your RAM, be sure to try other solutions from this article.
+NO PAGES AVAILABLE blue screen error can be problematic, and this error is often caused by a faulty RAM module, but before you replace your RAM, be sure to try other solutions from this article.